 The Arts and Crafts house design movement began in Britain in the late 1800s.
-The ornate opulence of the Victorian period paired with the dehumanization of the Industrial Revolution prompted William Morris, an artist, poet, and social reformer to fight for a return to hand-hewn craftsmanship.
+The ornate opulence of the Victorian period paired with the dehumanization of the Industrial Revolution prompted William Morris, an artist, poet, and social reformer, to fight for a return to hand-hewn craftsmanship.
 He favored simplicity, good craftsmanship and good design (Cummings, 2007).

 The movement in America was led by Gustav Stickley.
 Gustav Stickley owned a furniture company in New York, and was influenced by British reformers such as William Morris.
-He published an illustrated monthly magazine called The Craftsman from 1901 to 1916 that promoted the ideals of the Arts and Crafts movement in America.
+He published an illustrated monthly magazine called, “The Craftsman” from 1901 to 1916 that promoted the ideals of the Arts and Crafts architecture movement in America.
 His book, Craftsman Homes (1909), is a collection of designs from the periodical.
 There are architectural drawings, descriptions on construction techniques, furniture designs, and more for dozens of craftsman style homes.
 These ideals inspired a young Frank Lloyd Wright who used these principles to found the Prairie Style.